EthanJCarter/general-scripts/README.md

 # general-scripts

-A collection of useful scripts, config files etc used throughout my PhD.
+A collection of useful scripts, config files, notes etc used throughout my PhD.